GreenhouseCI/blog.greenhouseci.com/android_tutorial.md

 <img class="post-img" src="{{ site.url }}/assets/hockeyapp_log_message_cropped.png"/>

-In the screenshot, build log reports that it published the build artefacts to both Greenhouse and HockeyApp.
+In the screenshot, build log reports that it has published the build artefacts to both Greenhouse and HockeyApp.

 <h2 id="build-versioning">Build versioning</h2>